It’s not just about getting over the breakup

 Part 1, Part 2

-I know only too well what it's like, from personal as well as professional experience, when you want to get over someone once and for all.
+I know only too well, from personal, as well as professional experience, what it’s like trying to get over someone once and for all.

 Let’s start by establishing what kind of relationship it was and how it ended…